rashad101/Climate-Bot-IJCAI22/README.md

 * The evaluation guideline is available at ```/data/docs/```

 ## Code
-Code will be avialable soon...
+Code is waiting for the approval .... ⏰

 ## Demo
 A video demo of this work is made available on [Youtube](https://youtu.be/DdRh6P4sgQw)